EfrenDaMo/Music-Bar-Project/README.md

 ### Important Info

 This is currently part of my one month challenge to build up my CV.
-I'm Currently bulding one project a week, and this is week 1's project.
+I'm Currently building one project a week, and this is week 1's project.
 In which I use barebones HTML, CSS and JS (Javascript) to build a simplistic website.

 I do plan on revisiting this project once the month is over to overhaul some stuff, fix some stuff and add some new stuff.